-Method Procedure Mail Open an account Complete and sign the new account applica bank for at least the minimum amount req Investors Trust."
-Send the check and applica uired.
-Make the check payable to "RMB Open an IRA Shares of the Trust are available for purch plans.
-An IRA application and further detail are available from the transfer agent by ca professional.
-Is about IRAs and other retirement plans Subsequent purchase Send in a check for the appropriate minim name and number.
-For your convenience, y your quarterly account statements.
-Federal Funds Wire Subsequent purchase This option is available to existing open acc a new account application form and forward ounts only.
-New accounts must complete payment to the address listed below.
-Please contact the transfer agent at 1-800 0-462-2392 for wire instructions.
-Automatic Investment Program (Investor Class only) You can make automatic monthly, quarterly day of each month) of \$100 or more.
-To complete an account application notifying t amount or terminate the plan at any time by activate the automatic investment plan, he Trust.
-You may change the purchase Electronic Funds Transfer To purchase shares via electronic funds tra application form.
-Your bank must be a mem Authorized Broker/Dealer or Investment Professional Contact your broker/dealer or investment purchase fund shares, and make subseque received by your broker/dealer before 4:00 and properly forwarded by the broker/de transfer agent will receive that day's N professional is responsible for properly for transfer agent.
-Broker/dealers or invest customers a processing or service fee in shares that are in addition to the sales Prospectus.
-Shareholders should check professional for specific information about may be charged. nt investments.
-Purchase orders that are p.m.
-Eastern Time on any business day ealer or investment professional to the IAV.
-Your broker/dealer or investment warding completed orders to the Trust's ment professionals may charge their connection with the purchase of fund s and other charges disclosed in this with their broker/dealer or investment Send regular mail to: Send overnight mail to: Call shareholder service agent: RMB Investors Trust c/o BNY Mellon Asset Servicing P.O.
-Box 534464 Pittsburgh, PA 15253-4464 RMB Investors Trust c/o BNY Mellon Asset Servicing Attn: 534464 500 Ross Street, 154-0520 Pittsburgh, PA 15262 BNY Mellon Asset Servicing toll-free at 1-800-462-2392
+Method Procedure Mail Open an account Complete and sign the new account application bank for at least the minimum amount required Investors Trust."
+Send the check and application d.
+Make the check payable to "RMB Open an IRA Shares of the Trust are available for purchase plans.
+An IRA application and further details at are available from the transfer agent by calling professional. oout IRAs and other retirement plans Subsequent purchase Send in a check for the appropriate minimum name and number.
+For your convenience, you your quarterly account statements.
+Federal Funds Wire Subsequent purchase This option is available to existing open account a new account application form and forward pay Please contact the transfer agent at 1-800-46 2-2392 for wire instructions.
+Automatic Investment Program (Investor Class only) You can make automatic monthly, quarterly or a day of each month) of \$100 or more.
+To active complete an account application notifying the T amount or terminate the plan at any time by writing the state of the sta vate the automatic investment plan, rust.
+You may change the purchase Electronic Funds Transfer To purchase shares via electronic funds transfe application form.
+Your bank must be a member of er, check this option on your account of the ACH system.
+Authorized Broker/Dealer or Investment Professional Contact your broker/dealer or investment profipurchase fund shares, and make subsequent in received by your broker/dealer before 4:00 p.m and properly forwarded by the broker/dealer transfer agent will receive that day's NAV. professional is responsible for properly forward transfer agent.
+Broker/dealers or investmen customers a processing or service fee in constants that are in addition to the sales and Prospectus.
+Shareholders should check with professional for specific information about any may be charged. ivestments.
+Purchase orders that are in Eastern Time on any business day or investment professional to the Your broker/dealer or investment ding completed orders to the Trust's int professionals may charge their nnection with the purchase of fund of their charges disclosed in this in their broker/dealer or investment Send regular mail to: Send overnight mail to: all shareholder service agent: RMB Investors Trust c/o BNY Mellon Asset Servicing P.O.
+Box 534464 Pittsburgh, PA 15253-4464 NY Mellon Asset Servicing Il-free at 1-800-462-2392